Enhanced sampling methods for molecular dynamics simulations: Localization methods

 As a result, most simulations that aim to recover free energies resort to equilibrium or near-equilibrium sampling (as is often the case with \hyperlink{ref:Adaptive} {adaptive} \hyperlink{ref:biasingE} {biasing} algorithms).

-\section{Localization Methods}
+\section{Localization methods}

 In the broad sense, localization refers to sampling only in a small, well-defined volume of configuration space.
-This is also sometimes called ``stratification", but we avoid that term, because in statistics, it strictly means partitioning the configurational space to be sampled along one or more \hyperlink{ref:CV} {collective variable}, and collecting samples separately in each discrete section (\textit{stratum}).
-However, localized sampling within a stratum $i$ can be achieved by either imposing constraints around $\vz_i$ (constraining strategy) or a confining potential $U^{\mathrm{bias}}_i(\vx)$ (restraining strategy), and the latter can result in sampling from overlapping regions.
+In this class of methods, the original configurational \hyperlink{ref:Distribution}{distribution} is modified, the simulation converges to an equilibrium ensemble, and sampling is enhanced by specifying the starting and ending coordinates of the simulation, and localizing them to a well-defined region of space (Figure~\ref{fig:scheme}).
+Localized sampling within region $i$ can be achieved by either imposing constraints around $\vz_i$ (constraining strategy) or a confining potential $U^{\mathrm{bias}}_i(\vx)$ (restraining strategy), which can result in sampling from overlapping regions.

+Note that this strategy is also sometimes referred to as ``stratification''.
+In statistics, stratification strictly means partitioning configuration space along one or more \hyperlink{ref:CV} {collective variable}, and collecting samples separately in each discrete section (\textit{stratum}).
+This approach can be used in conjunction with ABF (\ref{sec:abf_hybrids}).
+In contrast, the most common restraining strategies mentioned in this section yield overlapping samples, which is why we prefer the term ``localization''.